 What if we don't have an agreement with an employee?

 The company should have an employment agreement with every employee in the company, including founders.
 Employee Confidentiality and Assignment Agreements can provide clarity for both the company and the employee, can preempt disputes, and can be carefully examined in any due diligence process.
 Securing your company's IP is arguably one of the most important aspects of running your company.
 If an employee hasn’t assigned their IP to your company and leaves, this may raise questions about the IP’s legal ownership in the future.
 If you’re unsure if an agreement like this is necessary for you, you should discuss it with your legal counsel.

 The platform now offers advanced HR capabilities for growing teams called HR Plus.
 We can automatically link employment offers to equity management, make sure employment documents and IP assignments are complete and ready for diligence, and manage exercise windows and equity repurchase at separation time.
 With HR Plus, you can extend your platform SaaS subscription with a suite of features that make onboarding and managing employees even easier.
-If you would like to see a demo of HR Plus or have it enabled, please speak with your account manager.
+If you would like to see a demo of HR Plus or have it enabled, please speak with your Customer Success Manager.

 © 2023 FMR LLC.
 All rights reserved.